 M.A. in Classics, University of Genoa (advisors: Francesco Della Corte and Edoardo Sanguineti).

 After a one year research grant in France, and an appointment in the USA as Assistant Professor of Latin (Lawrence, KS), I was appointed lecturer of Latin at the University of Chieti in 1984, and the following year at the Catholic University, Milan, where I taught Latin Language and Literature.
 In 1998 I was appointed Associate Professor (Reader) of Latin at the University of Lecce, where I taught Teaching of Latin.
-In 2002 I moved again to the Catholic University, School of Modern Languages, where I am Professor of Latin; I teach Classical and European Civilisation and Computing for the Humanities.
+In 2002 I moved again to the Catholic University, School of Modern Languages, where I am Professor of Latin; I teach Classical and European Civilisation (Comparative Literature) and Computing for the Humanities.

 In 2013 I received an Honoris Causa Doctorate by the Institut Catholique, Paris.
-Among international cooperations, I would like to cite particularly the University of Rouen, France, and the Liberal Arts College Benedictus in London.
-I am a member of the board of the journal History of Education.
+Among international cooperations, I would like to cite particularly the University of Rouen, France.
+I am a member of the board of the journal "History of Education".

 My second life is definitely music.
 I am the leader of the vocal ensemble Ars Antiqua, specialising in Mediaeval and Early Renaissance music and I am the organist at St. Charles's Parish Church in Genoa.
-I am the editor of the journal Studi Gregoriani and a member of the board of the Swiss musicology journal Vox Antiqua.
+I am the editor of the journal "Studi Gregorian" and a member of the board of the Swiss musicology journal "Vox Antiqua".